"For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes..." Romans 1:16

 Ever had sexually lustful thoughts about someone other than your spouse?

-In order to receive this free gift we must first repent, turning from sin and trust that Jesus' sacrifice on the cross has paid our debt and reconciled us to God.
+To know we have been forgiven we must first repent, turning from sin, and trust that Jesus' sacrifice on the cross has paid our debt and reconciled us to God.
 The Bible says that once this happens we go from death to life, from darkness to light, and God gives us eternal life as a free gift.

 Mark 10:45: “The Son of Man came not to be served but to serve, and to give his life as a ransom for many.”